Valentin Konovalov: Tenure

 Konovalov has described tackling corruption as the focus of his governorship.

 On economic policy, he has taken steps to implement elements of a planned economy.

 Konovalov responded to the COVID-19 pandemic in Russia by issuing a stay-at-home order.
 Restrictions were gradually lifted in the following months.

 His foreign policy has centred on aiming to increase trade and tourism cooperation with Asian countries, particularly fellow socialist Vietnam and China.

 As Governor, Konovalov was required to enable the mobilisation effort during the invasion of Ukraine.
 The United States added Konovalov to the Specially Designated Nationals and Blocked Persons List in February 2023, describing him as being involved in the "implementation of Russian operations and aggression against Ukraine” and "calling Russian citizens to fight in the war."
 For similar reasons, he was also placed on the sanctions list of Ukraine in April 2023.

 Despite winning re-election in September 2023, his party lost the parliamentary election.
 This was because even though the communists won the most votes in the party-list portion of the election, United Russia won almost all seats in the first past-the-post system portion in single-member constituencies.

 In July 2025, Konovalov vetoed a bill on municipal reform pushed by United Russia which would have centralised control over municipal officials.
 In doing so, he took the side of protestors in Khakassia and neighbouring regions where United Russia attempted similar reforms.

 Personal life

-Valentin Konovalov is married.
 He has two daughters and a son.